freedomofpress/securedrop-docs/docs/admin/migration/admin_migration.rst

 Import KeePassXC database
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have a KeePassXC database on your Tails-based *Admin Workstation*, you should copy it to the ``vault`` VM on the Primary SecureDrop Workstation.
+If you have a KeePassXC database on your Tails-based *Admin Workstation*, you should copy it to the ``vault`` VM on the new Qubes-based *Admin-Workstation*.

 Qubes OS comes with the KeePassXC password manager preinstalled in the ``vault`` VM.